Jane Elliott: Reactions and public attention

 In 1970, ABC produced a documentary about Elliott called The Eye of the Storm, which made her even more nationally known.
 Subsequently, William Peters wrote two books—A Class Divided and A Class Divided: Then and Now—about her and the exercise.
 A Class Divided was turned into a PBS Frontline documentary in 1985 and included a reunion of the schoolchildren featured in The Eye of the Storm, for which Elliott received The Hillman Prize.
 A televised edition of the exercise was shown on Channel 4 on October 29, 2009, entitled The Event: How Racist Are You?
 This documentary was intended, according to the producers in their agreement with Jane Elliott, to create an awareness of the effects of racist behavior.
 After the exercise, Elliott said the result "wasn't as successful as I am accustomed to being", leaving journalist Andrew Anthony with the "nagging suspicion that she's more excited by white fear than she is by black success."

 Elliott was featured by Peter Jennings on ABC as "Person of the Week" on April 24, 1992.
 She is listed on the timeline of 30 notable educators by textbook editor McGraw-Hill along with Confucius, Plato, Booker T. Washington, and Maria Montessori.
 She has been invited to speak at 350 colleges and universities and has appeared on The Oprah Winfrey Show five times.

 In November 2016, Elliott's name was added to the BBC's annual list of 100 Women.

+In 2026, Elliott was the subject of the documentary film Jane Elliott Against the World, which premiered at the 2026 Sundance Film Festival.

+Criticism

+The journalist Stephen G. Bloom has written about a variety of criticisms of Elliott’s Blue Eyes/Brown Eyes experiment, including those who argued that it risked psychological harm to children, leaving some feeling humiliated or anxious; that the experiment raised ethical concerns since students were subjected to intense role-playing without informed consent or safeguards; that it oversimplified racism by reducing it to eye color, ignoring the deeper systemic and historical dimensions of prejudice; that it provoked community backlash, with parents and townspeople accusing Elliott of traumatizing children and embarrassing her hometown; and that the experiment left a mixed legacy in diversity training, as later workshops based on the exercise were sometimes described as coercive or intimidating rather than constructive.